gnuradio/hugo-website/content/grcon/grcon20/submit.md

 We request that papers are formatted according to this [LibreOffice Template](/grcon_format_libreoffice.odt) or [LaTeX class](/grcon.tar.gz).

-**Talks** are 20-30 minutes long, including 5 minutes reserved for questions.
+**Talks** are 30 minutes long, including 5 minutes reserved for audience questions.
 Each presentation should be a slide-deck that can be shared publicly (PDF) after the conference.
-For presentations that are technical in nature, talks that present real-world development / testing will be favored over simulation-only work.
+Real-world results using GNU Radio and hardware will be favored over simulation-only work.

+**Papers** can be submitted with or without a talk.
+Authors are encouraged to attend the conference, but it is not a requirement for paper acceptance.
+Detailed real-world results using GNU Radio are encouraged.

-**Tutorials** are 40 minutes long, and should have an educational or “How-To” approach.
+**Workshops** are 1–4 hours long, and should have an educational or “How-To” approach, with a large hands on portion.
 If slides are used, they should be publicly shareable (PDF) after the conference.

-Demonstrations or “real-time examples” are welcome!
+**Lightning Talks** are very concise (4-5 minutes), talks on topics of high interest to GNU Radio users and developers, and provide a chance for new presenters to share their use cases, projects or demos.

 **Posters** can display any type of material that you believe is interesting to the community, and while most posters are technical, they don’t have to be.
-There is no poster template, so you can create whatever layout you would like.
-Poster easels will be provided.

 To submit your content for the conference, visit our dedicated conference [submission site](https://pretalx.gnuradio.org/grcon20/cfp).

 ## Dates

 First round closes **1 July 2020**.
-If accepted, your content will be immediately scheduled.
 Final round closes **1 September 2020**.
-Space permitting.

 If you have questions or need assistance with the submission system, or have content that doesn't quite fit and you want to talk it over, please write